AMB0000/AdvancedDigitalDesign/Lab_07/README.md

 - Display control logic for HEX and LEDs with timed blinking

 ## 3. Hardware
-- DE10-Lite (Intel MAX 10, 50 MHz clock)
+- DE10-Lite FPGA board (Intel MAX 10, 50 MHz onboard clock)
-- HEX5..HEX0 seven-segment displays (active-low)
-- One UART RX pin connected to the FPGA
+- USB cable for programming the DE10-Lite
+- USB-to-UART adapter and USB cable
+-  wires (to connect UART RX/TX and GND)
+- PC with a serial terminal (115200, 8-N-1)

 ## 4. Design
 I built a UART receiver at 115200 baud using the 50 MHz clock, an FSM that detected the sequence “hello” from ASCII bytes, and a display controller that mapped HELLO to HEX4..HEX0 and blinked it for 3 seconds.
 After the 3-second interval, the display cleared.
 I verified correctness by sending the word over UART and observing the blink window and timeout.

+## 5. Understand UART

+Using a transmit (TX) and receive (RX) pin, UART is a straightforward, asynchronous serial communication technique that transfers data between two devices.
+It requires both devices to agree on a common speed (baud rate), frames the data with start and stop bits, and turns parallel data into a serial stream.
+One device's TX pin is connected to the other's RX pin; this connection is asynchronous, which means there isn't a separate clock signal; the receiver is kept in sync by the start and stop bits.

-## 5. How the code works
+## 6. How the code works

 - `MAX10_CLK1_50`: 50 MHz system clock for everything
 - `SW[9]`: reset for the FSM